 As I’ve mentioned previously, I prefer not to refer to the above compositional techniques as rules but rather as guidelines.

 By strictly following rules in photography, you’ll limit both your creativity and your images.

 Still, they exist for a reason and they have the power to make huge changes to an image, which is why I believe it’s important to understand them and know about them even if you’re planning to break them.

-By knowing the guidelines, you can make a conscious decision to ignore them and it’s then been your choice as the photographer, not a random act.
+By knowing the guidelines, you can make a conscious decision to ignore them and it’s then your choice as the photographer, not a random act.
 It’s important to know when following the rules will benefit the image and when it will be improved by breaking them.

 Landscape Photography Post-Processing

 Post-processing has always been a big part of photography.

 In the early years, it was done in the darkroom and landscape photographers often used Dodging & Burning techniques to enhance the mood of their images.